ajmwagar/slides/OutriggerV2/src/slides.md

 <img src="./images/outriggerooo.png" style="height:65%; width:65%;">

 ##
-If the sender clicks the button, <br> the Outrigger user gets this (via text). <br> In the future, the notification could go to a teammate.
+If the sender clicks the button, <br> the Outrigger user gets this. (via text) <br> In the future, the notification could go to a teammate.

 <img src="./images/notification.png" style="height:60%; width:60%;">